bifravst/bifravst/docs/aws/Simulator.rst

 ###########################

 The CLI provides a software implementation of Cat Tracker for *testing purposes*.
-This implementation allows to verify that the cloud configuration works, and this feature is also used for testing Bifravst using :ref:`aws-continuous-integration`.
+This implementation allows to verify that the cloud configuration works, and this feature is also used for testing the *Asset Tracker for AWS Example* using :ref:`aws-continuous-integration`.

 To connect to a device and control the device using the simulator, complete the following steps: